haripriya9647/EnvisEdge/docs/source/tutorials/Tutorial-Part-7-local_training_ios.rst

 List of returned Tensors
 ~~~~~~~~~~~~~~~~~~~~~~~~
-From the above example, the list of tensors is returned in the following order - loss, accuracy, and updated model parameters that are sent back to the cloud aggregating service for aggregation.
+From the above example, the list of tensors are returned in the following order - loss, accuracy, and updated model parameters that are sent back to the cloud aggregating service for aggregation.

 .. code:: Swift